Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 It may sound complicated, but incorporating drought tolerant plants will actually save you time, money, and of course, water!

 The following are some of the best low water-use plants for you to consider in your own landscape.
-They includes drought-resistant perennials, annuals, ground covers, shrubs, and trees.
+They includes drought resistant perennials, annuals, ground covers, shrubs, and trees.

 Note: Because my home base is in Boston (USDA Zone 5), you’ll find the varieties that follow are ones I have in my own garden.
 They also work within a range of other USDA Plant Hardiness Zones.